relaxdiego/dotfiles/README.md

 ## Install `op`

+NOTE: If you're installing these dotfiles in a shared machine, you may
+      skip this section.

 I use 1Password to store secrets used by this repo.
 You'll need to install the `op` CLI utility.
 [Get it here](https://1password.com/downloads/command-line/).